drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-By using pharmacophore alignments, two pharmacophoric elements were found between the non-peptide antagonist MK-329 and Lorglumide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/pharmacophore-analysis-cck-a-antagonists-13-203bc907'><i class='fa fa-play' aria-hidden='true'></i></button>By using pharmacophore alignments, two pharmacophoric elements were found between the non-peptide antagonist MK-329 and Lorglumide.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.